tetj/NXSyncDBI/README.md

 ### Examples
 ```
 CopyUpdates.exe :
--o "\4: Installed games" -d "C:\AllMyGames"				// Copy all				from an MTP-mounted Switch to a local drive via DBI
+-o "\4: Installed games" -d "C:\AllMyGames"				// Copy all, from an MTP-mounted Switch to a local drive via DBI
--o "C:\Updates"			 -d "\5: SD Card install"		// Copy updates/DLCs	from a local drive to an MTP-mounted Switch via DBI
+-o "C:\Updates"			 -d "\5: SD Card install"		// Copy updates/DLCs, from a local drive to an MTP-mounted Switch via DBI
--o "C:\Updates"			 -d "\5: SD Card install" -all	// Copy all				from a local drive to an MTP-mounted Switch via DBI
+-o "C:\Updates"			 -d "\5: SD Card install" -all	// Copy all, from a local drive to an MTP-mounted Switch via DBI
--o "C:\Updates"			 -d "C:\AllMyGames"				// Move all	matching	from a local drive to another local drive + remove old versions
+-o "C:\Updates"			 -d "C:\AllMyGames"				// Move all, matching from a local drive to another local drive + remove old versions
 ```

 ### Options